Kapotas

 Less Durable: Silk is delicate and more prone to snags, stains, and wear.

-Name inside
+Name monogrammed inside

-Unique inner lining
+Custom inner lining

 Collar felt with monogram